Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

     x3000m0
     ```

-    If some or all of the PDUs have NOT been discovered by HSM, you must obtain the component name (xname) for each of the ServerTech PDUs on the system.
+    If some or all of the PDUs are not discovered by HSM, you must obtain the component name (`xname`) for each of the ServerTech PDUs on the system.

 1. (`ncn-mw#`) Set up Vault password variable and command alias.